 return(logger)

-In the getLogger function, I created a custom logger called mylogger and used setLevel to adjust the granularity of gathered information.
-Then, I indicated the log file name and specified the format of logging messages.
+In the getLogger function, I define a custom logger named mylogger and use setLevel to set the granularity of captured information.
+I then specify the log file name and define a clear format for log messages.

 def index():